Akb-93/my-first-repository/README.md

 # my-first-repository
-Today is my first day of coding bootcamp.
+## Today is my first day of coding bootcamp.

-git
+- git
-Github
+- Github
-version control
+- Version control
-repository
+- Repository
-commit
+- Commit
-hash
+- Hash

-I ope the next three month will be very exciting
+* I hope the next 3 month will be very exciting *